Google launches Agent Assist for Chat in preview

 Agent Assist provides two components to help agents manage conversations: Smart Reply and Knowledge Assist.

-Smart Reply delivers response suggestions taken from top-performing agents or modified to ensure that they reflect brand tone and voice.
+Smart Reply delivers response suggestions taken from top-performing agents, sometimes modified to ensure that they reflect brand tone and voice.
 Agent Assist also learns when and what recommendations to make by building a custom model that’s trained on a company’s data.

 As for Knowledge Assist, it leverages a company’s knowledge base to provide articles and FAQ suggestions to agents as the conversation progresses.
 When using Knowledge Assist, agents don’t need to make the customer wait while they navigate apps and data to find the resolution to an issue — the answer is delivered to them.